 Will Meditation Get Me What I Want In Life?

-My life ended up taking quite the different turn to the one I expected.
-As a model I was travelling the world, meeting new and exciting people and working crazy hours.
-I loved my life but before I had even stepped away from the camera and clothes I had my hands in a number of businesses like a kid mixing colors while finger painting and it soon became obvious that being a model wasn’t the end of the road for me - it was a launching pad.
+My life ended up taking quite a different turn from the one I expected.
+As a model, I was traveling the world, meeting new and exciting people, and working crazy hours.
+I loved my life but before I had even stepped away from the camera and clothes I had my hands in a number of businesses like a kid mixing colors while finger painting and it soon became obvious that being a model wasn’t the end of the road for me – it was a launching pad.

-Flash forward 20 years and I’m a wife and mother with a thriving business and I feel more centered then I ever thought possible.
-While my life did seem to take a series of unexpected turns, looking back I can’t help feeling like every decision I made lead to the next one like an intricately set up game of MouseTrap!
+Flash forward 20 years and I’m a wife and mother with a thriving business and I feel more centered than I ever thought possible.
+While my life did seem to take a series of unexpected turns, looking back I can’t help feeling like every decision I made led to the next one like an intricately set up game of MouseTrap!

 Understanding unconscious decisions

 Our lives are full of unconscious decisions.
 We’re constantly performing functions without even thinking about it.
-Depending on how fast you read you’ve probably blinked about 20 times and taken at least 15 breaths since the start of this post.
+Depending on how fast you read you’ve probably blinked about 20 times and taken at least 15 breaths since the start of this post. will Meditation Get Me What I Want In Life?
 How many had you noticed before I pointed that out?
 Well unless you have a cold and struggle to breathe I’m going to say less than 5.

 Those are such deeply ingrained habitual bodily functions that it’s not surprising we don’t notice them – they do require far less brain power than other functions after all – but even actions that we perceive as voluntary start as processes in our brain long before we are aware that we’re going to do them.